 The estimation of our future cash flow projections includes numerous assumptions that are subject to various risks and uncertainties.
 Refer to Note 2 - "Summary of Significant Accounting Policies" for further information on liquidity and management's plan.
 Refer to "Item 1A.
-Risk Factors" for further details regarding uncertainty related to Russia's recent invasion of Ukraine.
+Risk Factors" for further details regarding uncertainty related to Russia's invasion of Ukraine.

-There can be no assurance that the accuracy of the assumptions used to estimate our liquidity requirements will be correct, and our ability to be predictive is uncertain due to the unknown magnitude and duration of the COVID-19 global pandemic and the impact of Russia's recent invasion of Ukraine.
+There can be no assurance that the accuracy of the assumptions used to estimate our liquidity requirements will be correct, and our ability to be predictive is uncertain due to the dynamic nature of the current operating environment, including the impacts of the COVID-19 global pandemic, Russia's invasion of Ukraine and current macroeconomic conditions such as inflation, rising fuel prices and rising interest rates.
 Based on the liquidity estimates and our current resources, we have concluded we have sufficient liquidity to satisfy our obligations for at least the next 12 months.
-Nonetheless, we anticipate that we will need additional equity and/or debt financing to fund our operations in the future if a substantial portion of our fleet suspends cruise voyages or operates at significantly reduced occupancy levels for a prolonged period.
+Nonetheless, we anticipate that we will need additional equity and/or debt financing to fund our operations in the future if a substantial portion of our fleet suspends cruise voyages or operates at reduced occupancy levels for a prolonged period.
 There is no assurance that cash flows from operations and additional financings will be available in the future to fund our future obligations.
-Beyond 12 months, we will pursue refinancings and other balance sheet optimization transactions from time to time in order to reduce interest rates and extend debt maturities.
+Beyond 12 months, we will pursue refinancings and other balance sheet optimization transactions from time to time in order to reduce interest expense or extend debt maturities.
 We expect to collaborate with financing institutions regarding these refinancing and optimization transactions as opportunities arise in the short-term to amend long-term arrangements.

-We have received certain financial and other debt covenant waivers and added new free liquidity requirements.
-At March 31, 2022, taking into account such waivers, we were in compliance with all of our debt covenants.
-If we do not continue to remain in compliance with our covenants, we would have to seek to amend the covenants.
-However, no assurances can be made that such amendments would be approved by our lenders.
+We have received amendments to certain financial and other debt covenants and added new free liquidity requirements.
+The relief offered by the debt covenant amendments is generally in effect through December 31, 2022.
+At June 30, 2022, taking into account such amendments, we were in compliance with all of our debt covenants.
+If we do not continue to remain in compliance with our covenants, we would have to seek additional amendments to or waivers of the covenants.
+However, no assurances can be made that such amendments or waivers would be approved by our lenders.
 Generally, if an event of default under any debt agreement occurs, then pursuant to cross default and/or cross acceleration clauses, substantially all of our outstanding debt and derivative contract payables could become due, and all debt and derivative contracts could be terminated, which would have a material adverse impact to our operations and liquidity.